SING3R-SLAM: Submap-based Indoor Monocular Gaussian SLAM with 3D Reconstruction Priors: Experiments

 \subsection{Pose Estimation}

-We evaluate the camera tracking accuracy of our system against both 3D reconstruction-based and Gaussian-based approaches.
-As reported in Table~\ref{tab:7scenes}, SING3R-SLAM achieves the best average tracking performance on the 7-scenes dataset, demonstrating a substantial improvement of over 12\% in average ATE compared to existing methods.
+We evaluate the camera pose estimation accuracy of our system against both 3D reconstruction-based and Gaussian-based approaches.
+As reported in Table~\ref{tab:7scenes}, SING3R-SLAM achieves the best average pose estimation performance on the 7-scenes dataset, demonstrating a substantial improvement of over 10\% in average ATE compared to existing methods.
 The performance gain is particularly pronounced on challenging scenes such as \textit{pumpkin}, where our approach significantly outperforms all baselines.
-These results highlight the effectiveness of integrating locally consistent submaps with a globally optimized Gaussian map, which not only reduces drift but also ensures robust tracking across diverse and complex indoor environments.
+On Scannet-v2 dataset, as shown in Table~\ref{tab:scannet}, our method also achieves competitive results.
+These results highlight the effectiveness of integrating local submaps with a globally optimized Gaussian map, which not only provides a unified global map but also ensures robust pose estimation across diverse and complex indoor environments.